 Most people want to know if there are specific lifestyle changes they can make to reduce their risk of the tumor progressing or coming back.
-Unfortunately, for most tumors there is little solid evidence to guide people.
+Unfortunately, for most tumors there isn’t much solid evidence to guide people.
 This doesn’t mean that nothing will help – it’s just that for the most part this is an area that hasn’t been well studied.
-Most studies have looked at lifestyle changes as ways of preventing tumors in the first place, not slowing them down or preventing them from coming back.

-At this time, not enough is known about pituitary tumors to say for sure if there are things you can do that will be helpful.
-Adopting healthy behaviors such as eating well and maintaining a healthy weight may help, but no one knows for sure.
+At this time, not enough is known about pituitary tumors to say for sure if there are things you can do that will help.
+Adopting healthy behaviors such as eating well and staying at a healthy weight may help, but no one knows for sure.
 However, we do know that these types of changes can have positive effects on your health that can extend beyond your risk of tumor recurrence.